 According to the World Food Program, the situation of food shortage in Syria has become increasingly desperate.
 People caught in the middle of the conflict have been forced to gather leaves, roots and grass to try to stave off their children’s hunger.
-Children have not been to school for about two years now.

 In the midst of this turmoil and overwhelming conflict, World Renew continues to respond: